 Shortly after the destruction that took place in Chernobyl, increased levels of radioactivity were detected in Northern Europe (particularily in Sweden) coming from Northern Ukraine.
 It didn’t take a long time for Western European media find out that a nuclear accident has happened in the Soviet Union.
 In fact, the information was released in Western Europe even before the information became known in the Soviet Union.
 The truth is that the population was not informed, even days after the radioactive clouds have spread across Ukraine.

-I highly recommend this book for your bookshelves in case you are interested in the ramifications of the nuclear fallout in Chernobyl, but especially if you have a general interest in nuclear energy.
-I recommend it to anyone interested to learn more about the risks posed by nuclear technology, if managed carelessly by human hands.
+We highly recommend this book for your bookshelves in case you are interested in the ramifications of the nuclear fallout in Chernobyl, but especially if you have a general interest in nuclear energy.
+We recommend it to anyone interested to learn more about the risks posed by nuclear technology, if managed carelessly by human hands.
 The book is also extremely useful to readers interested in Russian energy politics.

 Plokhy S 2018, Chernobyl History of A Tragedy, Penguin Random House.